Robert S. Bean: Notable cases as Justice

 While Chief Justice in 1906, Justice Bean wrote the opinion for the Oregon court in State v.
 Muller (48 Or.
 252, 85 P. 855) that would then go to the United States Supreme Court, where the opinion was affirmed.
 He also wrote the opinion in Kadderly v.
 City of Portland, 44 Or 118, 74 P. 710 (1903) on the constitutionality of the initiative and referendum system in Oregon.

 Federal judicial service

 Bean was nominated by President William Howard Taft on April 15, 1909, to the United States District Court for the District of Oregon, to a new seat authorized by 35 Stat.
-686. He was confirmed by the United States Senate on April 28, 1909, and received his commission the same day.
+686. George W. Joseph, a prominent Portland lawyer and politician who would later be nominated for governor of Oregon, opposed Bean's appointment on the grounds that his services were too valuable as a Supreme Court justice, and that the people of Oregon couldn't "spare" him.
+Bean was confirmed by the United States Senate on April 28, 1909, and received his commission the same day.
 His service terminated on January 7, 1931, due to his death in Portland, Oregon.
 Bean was interred at River View Cemetery in Portland.

 Honor

 In 1895, the University of Oregon conferred an honorary doctorate of laws degree on the Bean.
 Justice Bean Hall, a dormitory at the school, was named in his honor and opened in 1963.